-This page provides examples of local government programs in Washington State that target at-risk youth, along with related articles and resources.
+This page provides examples of local government programs in Washington State that target youth, and particularly at-risk youth, along with related resources.

 There appears to be no general definition of youth at risk, though there is a definition for at-risk youth in RCW 13.32A.030, as it relates to juvenile courts and juvenile offenders.
 A report done for the Health and Human Services Administration for Children and Families on resources for serving at-risk youth, uses the term at-risk youth to refer to young people for whom the probability of successfully transitioning to adulthood and achieving economic self-sufficiency is low (see Synthesis of Research and Resources to Support at-Risk Youth).